 At 6 feet below the tops of the piles, which are 1 foot below low water, a horizontal course of 12 inch square timbers are notched into the piles.
 Below the timbers a mass of shell concrete 2 feet thick is rammed about the piles, and on the timbers rests a floor of 3-inch plank.
 Above the flooring are a second and third course of timbers notched into the piles, and laid at right angles with each other, and diagonally to the first course.
 A mass of concrete is forced into the interstices of the timbers, and filled up to a height of 4 feet above the third tier, bringing the top of the foundation to about 18 inches above mean level of the water.

 Before the arrival of the tower, a structure was built to house a twelve-inch steam whistle.
-This navigational was placed in service in 1872 but was discontinued in 1880.
+This navigational was placed in service in 1872 but was discontinued in 1880 and placed in storage at the depot at South Pass.

 After a new lantern was obtained from South Pass, new plate glass was supplied, and temporary quarters were built for the keepers, the light returned to service on June 15, 1894.

 A contract for furnishing and delivering metalwork to repair the tower and dwelling was not made until 1898.
-The following year, the repair work consisted of rebuilding the central cylinder from the lantern down, building the keepers' dwelling, and putting new iron stairs in the cylinder leading up to the lantern room.
+The following year, the repair work consisted of rebuilding the central cylinder from the lantern down, building a temporary keepers’ dwelling, and placing new iron stairs in the cylinder leading up to the lantern room.
+On June 30, 1906, Congress appropriated $12,000 for building three frame keeper’s dwellings in the marsh near the tower.
+The residences were completed in early 1909.

-In 1929, a fog signal and radiobeacon station was built near the end of the east jetty, which had been constructed at the entrance to Southwest Pass.
+In 1929, a fog signal and radiobeacon station was built near the end of the east jetty, which had been constructed several years earlier at the entrance to Southwest Pass.
+Funds for the station were requested as early as 1910, but the needed money was not provided until 1928.
 The station consisted of a twenty-six-foot-square fog signal house, set on twenty-five piles, a six-room dwelling for four keepers, set on twenty piles, two sixty-six-foot galvanized steel radio towers, a storehouse on six piles, and a boathouse on eight piles.
 Two hundred and sixteen feet of elevated walk linked the various structures together, and electricity, produced by generators, was used to power the station.

 Today, three of the numerous lights that have served Southwest Pass remain standing.
 Ships can readily see the evolution of lighthouse construction as they pass the stub of a brick tower, an iron skeleton tower, and a modern three-legged tower all found near the entrance to Southwest Pass.